MohamedRebai41/CodeQuest2023/Problem_05/statement.md

 ## Output :
 For each testcase, you should output a single string.
 If you can buy n using the island's currency, output "YES" (without quotes).
 Otherwise, output "NO".

-You can print each letter of "YES" and "NO" in any case (upper or lower).
 ## Example:
 Input :